Anthocyanin in the buds, or Why Weed is Purple

 Exactly the thing happening when summer turns into fall when all plants change leaves to yellow and red: all plants produce Anthocyanin when the temperatures drop.

-Basically from any stress plants produce Anthocyanin, and the cold is one of such stresses.
-The science does not know for sure by far, but this may serve as some sort of explanation why it helps against health issues, right because plant just do the same when synthesize the anthocyanin in itself, and it works to suppress a stress, illness or cold or a wrong nutrition.
+Basically any stress provoke anthocyanin increase in plants, the cold is one of such.
+The science does not know for sure, by far, but this may serve as some sort of explanation why it helps against health issues, right because plant just do the same when synthesize the anthocyanin in itself, and it works to suppress a stress, illness or cold or a wrong nutrition.
 Exposure of the cannabis plant to colder temperatures shall make buds more purple, the “how long” and “how cold” can be a more tricky technology, but the basic idea is to expose the plant to the cold.

 Genetic food engineering uses anthocyanin as a visual marker, as soon as this is a quite forgiving genetic material easy to deal with (sources say so, I don’t know))).
 And then it may be yet another reason for purple buds – the genetically determined amount of anthocyanin in a certain strain.